 This spinal procedure restores the height of collapsed vertebrae, typically the result of osteoporosis.
 During kyphoplasty, a surgeon inflates orthopedic balloons within the compressed vertebra, to elevate it.
 Then, the doctor injects the vertebra with cement to maintain its height.

 As board-certified physicians, each of our surgeons provides the highest quality of orthopedic treatment available.
 The above procedures are those most commonly done by our doctors.
 Here are all the operations they perform.
-As you can see from this comprehensive list, our doctors have extensive orthopedic skill and experience.
+As you can see from this comprehensive list, our doctors have extensive orthopedic skills and experience.

 However, what makes a skilled surgeon outstanding is their bedside manner.
 Upon meeting our doctors, you’ll feel confident in their genuine concern for your health and safety.
 As evidence, here’s a sampling of patient testimonies.